 - restrictions on what you can bring into hospital with you.

-Each hospital has different routines for giving radioactive iodine treatment.
-The staff looking after you will explain the restrictions in detail before you have your treatment.
+Each hospital has different routines for giving RAI treatment.
+The staff looking after you will explain these before your treatment.
 You may find these safety measures and restrictions difficult, especially if you have young children.
 Some people feel lonely staying in a single room.
-Talk to your specialist nurse before treatment and let them know if you have any concerns.
+Talk to your specialist nurse before treatment and tell them if you have concerns.
 You may be able to visit the treatment unit to talk through the treatment.

 You will need to flush the toilet twice each time you use it.
-You will also be encouraged to have 1 or 2 showers each day to wash any radioactivity from your skin.
+The nurses will also encourage you to shower once or twice each day.
+This helps to wash any radioactivity from your skin.

-When you go home, you will need to continue taking certain precautions for a few days.
+When you go home after radioactive iodine (RAI) treatment, you will need to continue taking certain precautions for a few days.
 These may include:

 - avoiding close contact with children, babies, pregnant women and pets